thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 <div align="center"><img src="{{ site.url }}/images/stochastic-anderson-mixing/Figure_1.jpg" width=750></div>
 The figure shows the trajectories of using the Heavy-ball method, Adam, and AM to minimize a high-degree polynomial function of two variables.
 It is found that AM can arrive at the global minimum $$(3,0.5)$$ much faster than the other two optimizers.

-Although AM often performs well in practice, only local linear convergence of AM for fixed-point iterations has been proved, and there exists no version of AM that guarantees convergence for nonconvex optimization, let alone stochastic optimization.
+Although AM performs well in practice, only local linear convergence of AM for fixed-point iterations has been proved, and there exists no version of AM that guarantees convergence for nonconvex optimization, let alone stochastic optimization.
 In this work, we introduce stochastic Anderson mixing to address these problems.

 ## Stochastic Anderson mixing